HL7/vulcan-rwd/input/pagecontent/patients.md

-One of the basic needs of research is finding patients that meet a set of criteria.
+One of the basic needs of research is finding groups of patients that meet a set of criteria, for cohort feasibility determination.
 In many studies, inclusion and exclusion criteria are defined.
 This guide does not define how those criteria are represented in FHIR but rather assumes that the criteria is defined and can be turned into questions that can be asked of EHRs to find suitable patients.

 Through the use cases that were studied, the following data elements were identified that were needed to identify patients.
 Note that we are using clinical terminology in identifying the elements as opposed to the FHIR resource names.